Is It Not High Time to Call a Halt?

 The monster carried real baskets filled with cucumbers and parsley, suspended form a stick yoke and it stood upon a square yard of red and yellow corollas, which told nothing but a pitiful story of how many poor plants had been ruthlessly robbed.
 We are not popularly supposed to be a nation of idolaters, but it is very certain that no heathen ever permitted a more abominable image to stand a day.

 Although the florist quoted in the foregoing threw the blame of the perpetration of floral funeral monstrosities upon the people who ordered them to be made, it is not just possible that the florists themselves are more largely to blame in this matter than they would have it appear?
 But a judicious admixture of advice with their queries for instructions they might, did they choose, bring about a change that would be most wholesome.
 Of course they get much better prices for such horrors as have been referred to than they would for simple clusters of cut flowers, and they also have their hands filled with flowers that must be worked off somehow, and which are not salable, except when “made up” in set pieces.
 They might not be able at all times to control the demand for monstrosities, but they could discourage their perpetration, instead of aiding and abetting them as at present.
-At all events, it is certainly tie to cry a half, and no one can so well or so powerfully take the first step as the florists themselves.
+At all events, it is certainly time to cry a halt, and no one can so well or so powerfully take the first step as the florists themselves.

 San Francisco [CA] Chronicle 22 November 1891: p.
 10